zhol0777/is-this-good/SPRINGS.md

 ## What should I avoid?

-* Some community members do not recommend buying Spring springs, not because they are bad, but because they have a history of scamming customers (not fulfiling orders) in the past.
+* Some community members do not recommend buying Sprit springs, not because they are bad, but because they have a history of scamming customers (not fulfiling orders) in the past.
 * Rumors get thrown around from time to time about the gold off gold-plated springs flaking off after some number of years.
 YMMV.